GPS Satellites: The Complete Guide to Global system Satellite Systems

 • Signal modulation techniques protect against interference

-Error correction methods ensure data integrity while the signal structure enables receivers to extract timing and position information.
+Error correction methods make sure data integrity while the signal structure enables receivers to extract timing and position information.

 Factors Affecting GPS Satellite Signal Accuracy